 If your child has a foot deformity, it may be very concerning for you and possibly even painful for your child.
-To get answers and relief from discomfort, visit podiatrists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, and their team at San Juan Foot and Ankle Center.
+To get answers and relief from discomfort, visit podiatrist Christopher O. Cook, DPM, FACFAS, and his team at San Juan Foot and Ankle Center.
 Located in Montrose and Delta, Colorado, the surgical team has more than 15 years of experience and specialized training in advanced surgery to help your child.
 To schedule a consultation, call or book using the online tools now.

 Pediatric foot deformities can be present from birth or may develop or present later in life — for instance, once the child is able to walk or wear shoes.
 Deformities can be caused by inherited traits, trauma, or abnormal bone growth.